 Dremel rotary tools are often used in small CNC routing and engraving machines.
 Dremel have capabilities in cutting metal, plastics, fiberglass, and wood.
-They also have the ability to do small detail work due to the smaller available tool sizes.
-Some of the models offer adjustable speed ranges so that the cutter speed can be changed based on what best fits the application.
+They also have the ability to do small detail work due to the availability of smaller tool sizes.
+Some of the models offer adjustable speed ranges so that the cutter speed can be changed based on what fits best to the application.
 Figure 5 shows what the Dremel® rotary tool looks like.
 This tool if implemented in the CNC project would enable the machine to engrave, and cut aluminum and wood but at a relatively slow speed when compared to the router or spindle options.